barudisshu/galilei-ui/README.md

 To build the docs:

-`yarn build:docs`
+`yarn storybook`

 ## Running

-To start the documentation where you can show case the elements from lib:
+To start the documentation where you can show case the elements from components:

 `yarn start`

 ## Built With

 * [Webpack 4](https://webpack.js.org/) - For building the library
-* [Parcel Bundler](https://parceljs.org/) - For building the docs
+* [Storybook](https://storybook.js.org/) - For building the docs
 * React

 ## Contributing